 Urielle Klein-Mekongo

-Urielle Klein-Mekongo is a writer, actress, singer and playwright from North West London.
-Her autobiographical, one-woman show Yvette premiered at the Edinburgh Fringe in 2017, garnering 5-star reviews, and a national tour.
+Urielle Klein-Mekongo is a writer, performer, singer and playwright from North West London.
+Her autobiographical, one-woman show Yvette premiered at the Edinburgh Fringe in 2017, garnering 5-star reviews, award-nominations and a national tour.

 Urielle's work fuses spoken word and original music, using today's voice to tell stories and histories of the Black British experience.

-Urielle Klein-Mekongo is a resident artist at the Roundhouse and in 2018 became a member of the Bush Theatre’s Emerging Writers Group and was named one of the Old Vic 12.
+Urielle Klein-Mekongo has been a resident artist at the Roundhouse and a member of the Bush Theatre’s Emerging Writers Group and a writer on the Old Vic 12.
 She has also worked with the Soho Writer’s group and BBC Writers London Voices.
 In 2021 she was a finalist for Arts Foundation Future Theatre Makers award.

-Black Power Desk - a new UK Black British musical inspired by the true events of London’s Black Power movement in the 1960s & '70s.
+BLACK POWER DESK - a new UK Black British musical inspired by the true events of London’s Black Power movement in the 1960s & '70s.
 Its original score of rap, reggae, soul and R&B leads an energetic call to arms against racial discrimination within the political system.
-Supported by PlayWell Productions, Brixton House and Arts Council England.

-Trash - a dark musical comedy using drill and grime to explore the shadowy industry of sugar daddy relationships.
-Supported by China Plate.
+TRASH - a dark musical comedy using drill and grime to explore the shadowy industry of sugar daddy relationships.
+Development supported by China Plate.